Location: Town Don't miss: Museums guide (free admission dates and other useful info)

 The Museum of Asian Art in Corfu is the only museum of its kind in Greece.
 It is housed in an imposing neoclassical building near Liston promenade (Spianada Square), inside the Palace of Saint Michael and Saint George.
 The building was constructed between 1819 and 1824 by the British and initially served as the residence of the British High Commissioners of the Ionian islands.

 We offer the best prices and our service is rated Rent your car with us

-When the Ionian islands were united to the Greek state in 1864, this building was used as a summer residence of the Royal Family.
-However, it declined as a royal residence because the King preferred to spend his summer months in Mon Repos Palace, a lovely small palace surrounded by a lot of greenery, also situated near Corfu center; the Palace of Saint Michel and Saint George was mostly used as an office by the King rather than as a residence.
+When the Ionian islands integrated into the Greek state in 1864, this building was used as a summer residence of the Royal Family.
+However, it declined as a royal residence because the King preferred to spend his summer months in Mon Repos Palace, a lovely palace surrounded by a lot of greenery, also situated near Corfu center; the Palace of Saint Michel and Saint George was mostly used as an office by the King rather than as a residence.

 In 1967, the Palace was given to the Municipality of Corfu and housed the Archaeological Museum for some years.
 Then, until 1974, it functioned as a Sino-Japanese Museum.
 Later on, it turned into an Asian museum to host the collection of Gregorios Manos, an ambassador who had donated a great range of Asian items and works of art to the municipality.
 The exhibits of this museum were endowed with the collections of N. Hatzivassiliou, Ch.
 Hiotakis, and others.